 Two-sample hypothesis testing plays a significant role in a variety of scientific applications, such as bioinformatics, social sciences, and image analysis \citep{fox2006two, osborne2013nonparametric, kohout2017network}.
-As we entering the big data era, high-dimensional and large-scale data is becoming prevalent, particulalry in machine learning and deep learning applications, and the attention to the two-sample testing method for large-scale data is also naturally increasing \citep{sutherland2016generative, grosse2017statistical, carlini2017adversarial, gao2020maximum}.
+As we enter the big data era, high-dimensional and large-scale data is becoming prevalent, particularly in machine learning and deep learning applications.
+Consequently, attention to two-sample testing methods for large-scale data is naturally increasing \citep{sutherland2016generative, grosse2017statistical, carlini2017adversarial, gao2020maximum}.